chnm/thatcamp-org/wp-content/plugins/thatcamp-registrations/readme.txt

 === THATCamp Registrations ===
-Contributors: chnm, jeremyboggs
-Donate link: http://chnm.gmu.edu/
+Contributors: chnm, jeremyboggs, amandafrench, boonebgorges Donate link: http://chnm.gmu.edu/
-Tags: conferences, registration, users, THATCamp Requires at least: 3.0
+Tags: conferences, registration, users, THATCamp
+Version: 2.0
+Requires at least: 3.0
-Tested up to: 3.1
+Tested up to: 3.5

 THATCamp Registrations lets you manage event registrations using user accounts in WordPress.

 == Description ==

-THATCamp Registrations lets you manage event registrations using user accounts in WordPress.
+THATCamp Registrations lets you manage event registrations for The Humanities and Technology Camp using user accounts in WordPress.
 The plugin is optimized for WordPress multisite, so each event can have its own blog, while users can register across events without create a new user account.

-Visit [THATCamp Plugins](http://thatcamp.org/plugins "THATCamp Plugins") to learn more about THATCamp Registrations and other plugins by THATCamp.
+Visit [THATCamp.org](http://thatcamp.org "THATCamp.org") to learn more about THATCamp, The Humanities and Technology Camp.

 == Installation ==